notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 Bitcoin public keys are computed by multiplying a [base point](https://en.bitcoin.it/wiki/Secp256k1#Technical_details), usually denoted by `G`, that is known to everybody times your private key (a 256-bit number).
 When you multiply a point `P` on the curve by a number `n`, it is not always guaranteed to be less than 2<sup>256</sup>.
 Why should it be less than 2<sup>256 </sup> you ask?
-Well there are always standards, or more like limits, on how big the number can be.
+Well there are always standards, or more like limits, on how big the number can be
+(depending on the use-case).
 In case of Bitcoin and most other use cases the limit is 2<sup>256</sup>.
 Bitcoin's public keys are 512 bits long (256 for the x-coordinate and 256 for the y-coordinate).

-Note: I'm only talking about the points associated with an uncompressed public key, the actual public keys are more than 512 bits long, this is because you encode some information along with the points.
+Note: I'm only talking about the points associated with an uncompressed public key, the actual public keys are more than 512 bits long, this is because you encode some information to the key along with the points.

-So in order for the public keys to fit the 512 bit length obviously the each coordinate should be less than or equal to 2<sup>256</sup>.
+So in order for the public keys to fit the 512 bit length obviously each coordinate should be less than or equal to 2<sup>256</sup>.
 So how do we ensure that the computed number is always less than 2<sup>256</sup>?
 The answer is that we compute the Elliptic Curve over a finite field.
 Finite Fields are beyond the scope of this article so if you don't know what finite fields are then [this](https://www.youtube.com/watch?v=ColSUxhpn6A) would be a good place to start.
 To be frank even I don't know finite fields to it's core, but I got the basics down.
 Calculating Elliptic Curves over a finite field would make sure that the